-To be held on April 17, 2007
+To be held on April 15, 2008

-The Annual Meeting of Shareholders of Union Bankshares Corporation (the "Company") will be held at the Company's new Operations Center, which is located at 24010 Partnership Boulevard, Ruther Glen, Virginia 22546 at 3:00 p.m. on April 17, 2007 for the following purposes:
+The Annual Meeting of Shareholders of Union Bankshares Corporation (the "Company") will be held at the Company's Operations Center, which is located at 24010 Partnership Boulevard, Ruther Glen, Virginia 22546 at 4:00 p.m. on April 15, 2008 for the following purposes:

-- 1. to elect three (3) directors to serve as Class II directors for three-year terms; and - 2. to transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+- 1. to elect three (3) directors to serve as Class III directors for three-year terms; - 2. to elect one (1) director to serve as a Class II director until the 2010 Annual Meeting; and - 3. to transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-All shareholders of record at the close of business on March 2, 2007, are entitled to notice of and to vote at the meeting and any adjournments thereof.
+All shareholders of record at the close of business on March 4, 2008, are entitled to notice of and to vote at the meeting and any adjournments thereof.